sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How can I change the first day of the week?

 Dato adheres to what you have set in “System Settings › General › Language and Region”.

+#### Can you support natural language input like Fantastical?

+I'm hoping to have this done later this year.
+It's quite a complicated feature.

 #### Can you integrate with Cron?